 - White Russian – Fill a glass with ice.
 Pour in 2 ounces of vodka and 1 ounce of Kahlua.
 Add a splash of heavy cream.
 Find out more about the White Russian Drink.

 Consider making a dessert by pouring some Kahlua over vanilla ice cream – it’s like coffee candy!

 Kahlua can also be used in baking.
-When getting ready to bake, ask yourself if your concoction would be enhanced by some Kahlua.
+When getting ready to bake, ask yourself if some Kahlua would enhance your concoction.
 Here are three Kahlua baking recipes:

 Check out even more Kahlua dessert ideas.

 Here are the most commonly asked questions about homemade coffee liqueur:

 Homemade Kahlua will last for about three years and improves with age.
 The longer it ages, the more deliciously syrupy it gets.